amoghdodawad/aps-portfolio/readme.md

     - This features enables users to look at the most viewed segments in a given video.
 This is a constantly changing parameter as the watch time of individual user keeps on changing as per their requirements over a range of time.
     - This is more useful to the content creator as they can retrospect on their content and watch-behaviour of their users.
     - **Data structure / Algorithm**: Data structures like [Fenwick trees](https://github.com/amoghdodawad/aps-portfolio/blob/main/codes/fenwickTree.cpp), [Segment trees](https://github.com/amoghdodawad/aps-portfolio/blob/main/codes/rangeUpdateQuery.cpp) can optimise the process of generating this analytics they are better suited for range updates.
+    - Code links have been highlighted in blue.
 5. **Personalised recommendation system**
     - This feature enables users to get recommendations based on their watch history and the preferences as suggested by the user himself/herself.
     - **Data structure / Algorithm**: Machine learning algorithms/techniques like deep learning, NLP etc. can be used to effectively generate the personalised feed for each user.
+    - Code links have been highlighted in blue.
 6. **Multi-parameter filtering**
     - This feature enables users to filter the content based on multiple parameters like genre, language, year etc.
     - **Data structure**: Data structures like [BST, B-trees](https://github.com/amoghdodawad/aps-portfolio/blob/main/codes/btree.cpp) help in effectively filtering the content.
     - **Algorithm**: Algorithms like [Union-find](https://github.com/amoghdodawad/aps-portfolio/blob/main/codes/unionFind.cpp) help in identifying the similar filters to ones provided by the user.
+    - Code links have been highlighted in blue.
 7. **Pagination**
     - This feature enables user to view top-k suggestions in their personalised feed at a time.
     - This is highly important for the server and the database as well, as querying and processing a large chunk of data is highly resource intensive.
     - **Data structure / Algorithm**: Data structures like [heaps](https://github.com/amoghdodawad/aps-portfolio/blob/main/codes/heapify.cpp) are highly efficient in sorting out of the top-k elements.
+    - Code links have been highlighted in blue.

 ---